thehoang1920/codepath_homework/README.md

 ### Database Backup (Required)

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?
+MHN-Admin uses the MongoDB RDBMS.
+This is made evident when using the given command to export the sessions.json file.
+The JSON file records the protocl attacked, the source and destination IP and port, and the time and date of the attack, among other things.

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*